 The time to talk about end-of-life care is before we need it, when we can consider alternatives calmly and discuss them with our doctors and family.
 We may want to go through the exercise more than once as we age and different health conditions and ways to treat them emerge.
 One study found that among people who had at least two chronic conditions (COPD, heart disease, diabetes, arthritis, Parkinson’s, etc.), 82% of those with physical challenges and 83% of those with mental challenges opted for more medical treatment, not less, when they revisited their end-of-life care decisions after two years.

-Medicare will now reimburse your physician for an appointment made to discuss what kind of care you would like if you become unable to make decisions later: $86 for the initial and $75 for any follow up meetings.
-(Your family physician may not know this.)
+Beginning in 2016, Medicare will reimburse your physician for an appointment made to discuss what kind of care you would like if you become unable to make decisions later: $86 for the initial and $75 for any follow up meetings.
+Your family physician may not know this.

 Curiously, on average, people who opt for hospice with its support and palliative care actually live longer than those who do not.

 3 https://fivewishes.org Please note that the documents included are not valid in Texas.